 Cooking with fire isn’t as easy as it looks.
 There are a lot of things to think about while you cook.
 You don’t get to just turn it on, and set it to your preferred temperature.

-When the weather is good, I cook either over an open fire, or on the rocket stove.
+I cook either over an open fire, or on the rocket stove.
 The rocket stove is easier to regulate, because you can sort of ‘turn the heat down’ by removing sticks.
 And my rocket stove is under a cover, so I can use it in the rain.

 But some things do work better over the open fire.
 For instance, I’ve learned to bake using my large roasting pan over an open fire.

 The baking pan is raised about an inch and a half off the bottom of the roaster by a metal ring, and then I put the roaster on top of a cast iron griddle which is placed over the fire.
 I’ve baked lots of cookies, as well as a loaf of banana bread in it, and it works great.